jimhendy/PandemicGame/README.md

 TODO:

-* Contingency planner special action
-* Infection & player cards unicodes icons don't show on firefox/mac
+* > 6 Research stations should be build by moving one (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac

 * Restart game button in selection page / another page with current game/new game